lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 it is not possible to use the same approach as done for ``StateEvent1`` without further modificaton.

-We therefore propose that JModelica turns all time events into state events and adds new event indicators as output variables.
+We therefore propose that OPTIMICA turns all time events into state events and adds new event indicators as output variables.

 .. note::